ID25/ID25.github.io/_posts/2016-03-02-make-private-dialog-between-reseller-and-customer-part-2.md

 Add it to your models.

 {% highlight ruby %}
-class Seller < ActiveRecord::Base
+class Reseller < ActiveRecord::Base
-  denshobato_for :seller
+  denshobato_for :reseller
 end

 class Customer < ActiveRecord::Base